999999333/ducklake_elt_diabetes/README.md

 ![DuckLake architecture diagram](docs/imgs/ducklake_architexture.excalidraw.png)

-**DuckLake** is an opinionated, end‑to‑end example that shows how you can combine
+This repo contains end‑to‑end example implementation of [**DuckLake**](https://ducklake.select/) (using DuckDB [extension](https://duckdb.org/docs/stable/core_extensions/ducklake.html)) that shows how you can combine
-**DuckDB + DuckLake + dbt + Python + Power BI** to build a production‑ready analytics stack on a single developer workstation.
+**DuckDB + DuckLake + dbt + Python + Power BI** to build a production‑ready analytics stack for small/middle size organizations.
+It is possible to run it on single developer machine or scale up..

 The repository demonstrates: